Meet Our New Executive Director

 Public Conversations Project is delighted to introduce you to our new Executive Director, Parisa Parsa, who began her work with Public Conversations on January 26, 2015.

-After a lengthy search process, the Board of Directors, staff, and associates of Public Conversations are excited to welcome a new leader to the helm of the organization.
+After a lengthy search process, the Board of Directors, staff, and associates of Public Conversations Project (now Essential Partners) are excited to welcome a new leader to the helm of the organization.
 Parisa arrived at Public Conversations at an exciting time, in a new year with a new website, several new staff members, and early into the implementation of a new strategic plan.

 Parisa brings decades of experience in facilitation, interfaith leadership, and nonprofit administration to Public Conversations Project.
 Born into a multifaith family in Shiraz, Iran, Parisa’s career has taken her from the shelters of Boston to the streets of San Francisco and back again to Milton, where she served as a minister in the Unitarian Universalist church for a decade.
 As a Unitarian Universalist minister, she is deeply conversant in the multiple languages of faith and culture that are present in diverse communities.
 In addition to acting as the administrative, spiritual, and fundraising rudder of her congregation, Parisa served in a leadership capacity for the regional Unitarian Universalist Association, providing congregations with tools for effective leadership development and change management.